Fred Richmond: Business

 From the 1950s to the 1980s he built a conglomerate, incorporated in 1960 as Walco National, buying up and usually improving the operations of a diverse group of smaller operating companies.
 His business career was not without notoriety.
 Richmond was also known as an opportunist who skirted ethics.
 In one instance, he was accused of involvement in greenmail, the purchase of strategic blocks of shares for resale back to a target for a profit.

-Personal
+Personal life

 In April 1978, Richmond was arrested in Washington for soliciting sex from a 16-year-old boy.

 In 1982, Richmond was convicted on federal corruption charges, which included possession of marijuana and payment of an illegal gratuity to a Brooklyn Navy Yard employee.
 He resigned his seat and was found guilty of making illegal payments to a government employee and marijuana possession.
 He was sentenced to a year and a day in federal prison and fined $20,000.
 He served nine months in prison.

 With a personal fortune estimated at $34 million, Richmond was one of the wealthiest members of Congress.

 Richmond died on December 28, 2019, at a nursing home in Manhattan from pneumonia, aged 96.